 While failing a challenge is bad, losing an account after passing a challenge is even worse!

-3. Have a trading strategy and plan
+3. Have a unique profitable trading strategy and plan

 Your trading plan and strategy is your own: you don’t need to use someone elses, but you DO need to create a plan that works for you and that you can follow to the letter.